In This Section

 - PharmD Program Outcomes

 North America’s first college of pharmacy.
-The first competency-driven PharmD curriculum.
-The one-of-a-kind Ready + 4 program.
+A PharmD Program with a unique competency driven professional curriculum.
 Options to enter as a direct-entry freshman, transfer or graduate student.
-It’s all part of the pioneering legacy of the Philadelphia College of Pharmacy, ranked as the area’s top pharmacy school*.
+A lower, fixed tuition.
+It’s all part of the pioneering legacy of the Philadelphia College of Pharmacy, ranked as the area's top pharmacy school*.

-Our Ready + 4 program mirrors the complex realities of modern practice, preparing students to thrive in today’s pharmacy environment.
+Our PharmD program mirrors the complex realities of modern practice, preparing students to thrive in today’s pharmacy environment.
 Our distinctive two-phase education features a curriculum that adapts to the needs of undergraduate, transfer, and graduate students.

 The Pre-Professional Phase

-The first part of the program—the pre-professional, or Ready, phase—combines a strong foundation in pharmacy studies with a well-rounded undergraduate education.
-Typically completed in two years, this phase empowers undergraduate and transfer students to acquire the knowledge necessary to successfully pursue a pharmacist degree.
+The first part of the program—the pre-professional phase—combines a strong foundation in pharmacy studies with a well-rounded undergraduate education.
+Designed to be completed in just two years, this phase empowers students to acquire the knowledge necessary to successfully pursue a pharmacist degree.

-The flexible Ready phase accommodates students’ varied learning styles and interests.
-While our PharmD program is designed to be completed in six years, students wishing to pursue minors, double majors, or study abroad and who need more than two years to finish the Ready phase can complete up to two additional years without losing their direct-entry seat in the four-year professional phase.
+The flexible pre-professional phase accommodates students’ varied learning styles and interests.
+While our PharmD program is designed to be completed in six years, students wishing to pursue minors, double majors, or study abroad and who need more than two years to finish the pre-professional phase can complete up to two additional years without losing their direct-entry seat.

 The Professional Phase

-Four years of focused, professional development based on a unique, competency-driven curriculum highlight the second part of the program.
+Four years of focused, professional development based on a unique, competency-driven curriculum highlight the professional part of the Pharm.D. program.
 The curriculum builds on foundational knowledge and skills, encouraging proficiency in a range of subjects, from human disease and pharmacology to pharmaceutics, therapeutics, and pharmacoeconomics.

-Graduate and transfer students entering at this phase benefit from hands-on experience gained through our more than 300 clinical affiliation partner sites across the country—including some of the most renowned hospitals, medical centers, pharmaceutical companies, and regulatory agencies.
-Undergraduate students transition seamlessly from the pre-professional years to the professional curriculum through the program’s direct-entry admission option—no application or PCAT required.
+Graduate and transfer students entering at this phase benefit from hands-on experience gained through our more than 400 clinical affiliation partner sites across the country—including some of the most renowned hospitals, medical centers, pharmaceutical companies, and regulatory agencies.
+Undergraduate students transition seamlessly from the pre-professional years to the professional Pharm D program through the program’s direct-entry admission option—no PCAT required.